Cleveridge/cleveridge-ssh-scanner/README.md

 ##On the first run...
 ...the Cleveridge SSH Scanner will automatically install the following folders:
-- log : in this folder all the logfiles of scans will be saved
+- log : in this folder all the log files of scans will be saved
 - cnf : configurations folder
 - data : in this folder the user can store files containing lists of ip addresses he/she wants to scan